 One of the biggest differences between primary and permanent teeth is quantity.
 People tend to have only 20 baby teeth, but can have up to 32 permanent teeth.
 The latter set consists of four types: incisors, canines, premolars and molars.
 The incisors – located in the front of the mouth, nicknamed the "front teeth" – typically come in first.
 The permanent central incisor in the lower jaw is the first to appear, around age six or seven.

 The next teeth to appear are usually the first molars.
-These typically appear by age six or seven as well, and are fittingly called the "six-year molars," according to the Center for Pediatric Dentistry.
+These typically appear by age six or seven as well, and are fittingly called the "six-year molars", according to the NHS.
 Two are on the bottom row of teeth and two are on the top.
 They may be considered "extra" teeth because they aren't replacing a primary tooth.

 After the first set of permanent molars appear, your child will most likely lose the front, central incisor in the upper jaw, and eventually see a new tooth come in at that spot.
 Next to erupt are the incisors right next to the central teeth, called the lateral incisors, usually by age nine.